More about: 24 Best Things To Do in Rome

 If you are on a Mediterranean cruise and you disembark at the Port of Civitavecchia to go to Rome, the fastest and most comfortable option to get to the Italian capital is to book a private or shared transfer.
 I tell you how in the article Transfers between the Port of Civitavecchia and Rome in Rome!

-23. Set off in search of the most beautiful churches in the city
+23. Head out in search of the city's most beautiful churches and basilicas

-When you start to imagine a trip to Rome for the first time, you may fall into the trap of thinking that Rome is "all about churches".
+When you start to imagine a trip to Rome for the first time, you might make the mistake of thinking that Rome is "only about churches".
 And it is true that there are many churches in Rome, but spending the whole trip discovering them one by one would certainly not be the best way to spend your time in the city.

 That's why (and because, man, it's Rome, you're going to have to see some church) I've put together a list of the most beautiful churches in Rome and another one with the Major Basilicas of Rome (I'll tell you that one of my favourites is the Basilica of St. John Lateran ).
-So quick and easy: I select the best ones for you so you can play it safe and I tell you why they are worth a visit.
+So quick and easy: I select the best ones for you so you can play it safe and I tell you why it's worth visiting them.
 You're welcome!

 24. Study the nooks and crannies of the Jewish Quarter and Tiber Island